-Please note: All South Dakota Department of Labor and Regulation offices will be closed Thursday, Dec.
-25 and Friday, Dec.
-26 for the Christmas holiday.
+Please note: All South Dakota Department of Labor and Regulation offices will be closed, Monday, September 5 in observance of Labor Day.

 Barbers provide haircutting, hairstyling, facial shaving, permanent waving, hair coloring and facial services to the general public.
 Some shops also may provide a licensed manicurist who performs plain manicures only.